 There are various certifications out there that indicate if a helmet is built up to a certain level that offers considerable safety.

 Those are good to look out for when purchasing a helmet because they tell you if a helmet will be able to keep you safe during a hard fall.
-Many helmets will have multiple certifications that show they are built with certain standards for protection and have been tested for safety.
+Many helmets will have multiple certifications that show they are built with specific standards for protection and have been tested for safety.

 You don’t need to have specific safety certification, but it’s a good idea to make sure the product you choose is certified with at least one.

-Good helmets have good construction.
+Good helmets have a good construction.
 A solid build creates a tough barrier between your skull and anything it might come into contact with while you’re out snowboarding.

 Construction elements can vary depending on which option you choose, but the most popular is a layer of protective foam surrounded by a hard plastic outer shell.
 That construction is similar to helmets used in biking and other sports.

-This style is built either by injecting plastic foam into a harder plastic outer shell or dipping an EPS layer into a stronger PVC outer layer.
+In-mold is a less common construction that still provides quality protection and safety.
+This style is built by injecting plastic foam into a harder plastic outer shell or dipping an EPS layer into a stronger PVC outer layer.
 This tends to be lighter than all EPS varieties.

-Fit is important to consider because it plays a role in how protective your gear can be.
+Fit is critical to consider because it plays a role in how protective your gear can be.
 A loosely fitting helmet can slide around your head in a way that potentially exposes your skull upon impact.